ibalingit69/Api-Dogs-Webdev/README.md

 ### Running the Application
+1. Download and extract the ZIP file from the repository.

-1. Start the server:
+3. Start the server:
     ```sh
     node server.js
     ```

-2. Open a web browser and go to `http://localhost:3000`.
+3. Open a web browser and go to `http://localhost:3000`.

 ### Usage